Higher Vector Bundles: Introduction

-{\bf Acknowledgment: } We would like to thank Henrique Bursztyn, Eduardo Dubuc, Cristian Ortiz, Jim Stasheff, Mahmoud Zeinalian, and Chenchang Zhu for many valuable comments and discussions.
-This work was supported by CNPq grant 310289/2020-3 (Brazil), FAPERJ grant E-26/201.305/2021 (Brazil), and FCT grants SFRH/BPD/81810/2011 and UID/MAT/04459/2020 (Portugal).
+{\bf Acknowledgment: } We are grateful to Henrique Bursztyn, Eduardo Dubuc, Tim Porter, Cristian Ortiz, Jim Stasheff, Fernando Studinski, Mahmoud Zeinalian, and Chenchang Zhu for their valuable comments and discussions.
+We also thank the referees for their insightful feedback.
+This work was supported by CNPq grant 310289/2020-3 and FAPERJ grant E-26/201.305/2021 (Brazil), and FCT grants SFRH/BPD/81810/2011 and UID/MAT/04459/2020 (Portugal).